DoniaElanany/CCAS.4.3_SW_Engineering/RIP_Website/README.md

     -   `GET /api/profile`: Fetches the current user's profile data and enrolled courses.
     -   `POST /submit-profile-update`: Updates the current user's profile.
     -   `GET /api/getUserId`: Gets user Id
     -   `GET /api/instructor-courses`: Gets courses taught by an instructor.
 -   **Courses:**
     -   `GET /courses/list`: Lists all courses.
     -   `GET /api/courses`: Lists all course name and ids.
     -   `GET /api/course-details`: Fetches details of a specific course, including materials and assignments.
 -    **Payments:**
     -   `POST /submit-payment`: Processes a payment and enrolls a student in a course.
 -   **Learning Materials and Assignments:**
     -   `POST /api/upload-material`: Uploads learning materials and assignments (instructors only).
     -   `POST /api/submit-assignment`: Submits an assignment (students only).
     -   `GET /api/student-submissions`: Fetches a student's submissions for a specific course.
+    -   `GET /api/all-student-submissions-by-assignment`: Fetches all student submissions for a specific assignment, along with user details (instructors only).
     -    `POST /api/remove-submission`: Removes student submissions.
     -    `POST /api/grade-submission`: Grades student submissions.
     -   `POST /api/remove-material`: Removes learning material.